pablorodrigo/template/projects/project-1.md

 <img class="ui medium right floated rounded image" src="../images/sigwpl.jpg">

-# Drescription
+# Description
-Sigwpl is a web application that I've helped to create since 2016 in the HelpAmazon company.
-This project controls the sectors of a vessel company for example: maintenance, financial, officials and others.
+Sigwpl is a web application that I have been creating and developing since 2016 in HelpAmazon company.
+This project controls the sectors of a vessel company for example: maintenance, finances, reports and others.

-The project helped me learn more how to design and implement a responsive web site even using [PrimeFaces](https://www.primefaces.org/showcase/index.xhtml).
+The project has helped me to learn how to design and implement a responsive web site using [PrimeFaces](https://www.primefaces.org/showcase/index.xhtml).

-I work in the entire process of developing for example:
+I have been working in the entire process of developing i.e.:
  - Collect requirements;
  - Planning;
  - prototyping;
  - Implementation;
  - Testing;
- - Deployment
+ - Deployment.

-In this project I gained experience with full-stack web application and project management.
+With this project I gained experience in full-stack web application and project management.

 # Project Structure
-Being used MVC design pattern (Model-View-Controller)
+Been using MVC design pattern (Model-View-Controller)